owlsome-official/next-tailwind-ts/README.md

 ## 📘 About

-The NextJS template with TypeScript, and tailwindcss for scaffolding your project.
+The Next.js template with TypeScript, and Tailwind CSS for scaffolding your project.

 ## 📝 Table of Contents